 Which Is The Correct Spelling – Valentines or Valentine’s?

 The correct spelling of this holiday is “Valentine’s Day“.
-To be grammatically correct, you need to include the possessive apostrophe before the S.
+To be grammatically correct, you need to include the possessive apostrophe before the S. It can be very tough for new writers to master all the English grammar rules.
+Especially because so many phrases, like have a great or nice weekend, are so similar.

 If you scan historical texts posted online, you will find that both spellings of the words are used.
 So don’t feel so bad if you spell Valentine’s Day wrong.